MisterKaiou/fsharp-constellation/README.md

 #### Query

-Returns a collection of results of the container type that may container none, one or more items.
+Returns a collection of results of the container type that may contain none, one or more items.

 ````f#
 //Gets the container from a model with the attribute Container